 The body satisfaction dimensions included ‘satisfied with my weight’, ‘satisfied with my overall appearance’, and ‘satisfied with my body shape’, which were combined to form a measure of state body satisfaction.
 To further disguise the true purpose of the study, participants were also asked about their satisfaction with their romantic relationship, financial status, housing situation, occupation/study, and social life.
 Previous research has shown VAS to be reliable and sensitive measures of changes in mood and body satisfaction among college women, and thus are ideal for pre-post-experimental designs (Fardouly, Diedrichs, Vartanian, & Halliwell, 2015; Heinberg & Thompson, 1995; Prichard & Tiggemann, 2012).
 In the current study, the positive mood scale demonstrated acceptable internal consistency at pre-(α = .69), and post-exposure (α = .75), the negative mood scale demonstrated good internal consistency at pre- (α = .77), and post-exposure (α = .80), and the body satisfaction scale demonstrated good to excellent internal consistency at pre- (α = .84), and post-exposure (α = .92).

 State Self-Objectification.
-A modified version of the Twenty Statements Test (Fredrickson, Roberts, Noll, Quinn, & Twenge, 1998) was used to measure state self-objectification.
+A modified version of the Twenty Statements Test (Fredrickson, Roberts, Noll, Quinn, & Twenge, 1998) was used to measure state self-objectification following exposure to the experimental stimuli.
 Participants were asked to describe themselves by completing 10 sentences beginning with ‘I am’.
 This implicit measure of state self-objectification has been successfully used in prior experimental research (Calogero, 2013; Harper & Tiggemann, 2008; Tiggemann & Boundy, 2008).
 As per Harper and Tiggemann (2008), two independent researchers who were blind to the hypotheses and experimental conditions coded the responses into one of six categories: 1) body shape and size (e.g., “I am overweight”), 2) other physical appearance (e.g., “I am blonde”), 3) physical competence (e.g, “I am strong”), 4) traits or abilities (e.g., “I am friendly”), 5) states or emotions (e.g., “I am tired”), and 6) miscellaneous or uncodable.
 State self-objectification was operationalised as the number of responses that fit into the first two categories.
 This produced a score ranging from 0 to 10, with higher scores indicating higher levels of self-objectification.
 There was substantial inter-rater agreement for appearance items in the first two categories (Cohen’s κ = 0.75).
 The authors resolved the remaining discrepancies through discussion until consensus was reached.

 State Body Appreciation.
-A modified version of the State Body Appreciation Scale-2 (SBAS-2; Homan, 2016) was used to assess state body appreciation.
+A modified version of the State Body Appreciation Scale-2 (SBAS-2; Homan, 2016) was used to assess state body appreciation following exposure to the experimental stimuli.
 The scale was presented as a VAS, requiring participants to rate how they feel “right now” by moving a vertical marker to the appropriate point on each horizontal line with end points labelled ‘not at all’ (0) and ‘very much’ (100).
 The four items include “At this moment, I feel good about my body”, “At this moment, I feel love for my body”, “Right now, I am comfortable in my body”, and “Right now, I appreciate the different and unique characteristics of my body”.
 Scores were averaged, with higher scores indicating higher levels of state body appreciation.
 Homan (2016) examined the factor structure and psychometric properties of the SBAS-2, and found it to be a valid, reliable, and sensitive measure of state body appreciation.
 For this study the scale showed excellent reliability (α =.94).